 You have a Numpy array.
 You want to select specific elements from the array.
-But you can neither use slicing, nor indexing.
-What can you do?
+But neither slicing nor indexing seem to solve

 In this short tutorial, I show you how to select specific Numpy array elements via boolean matrices.
 You can even use conditions to select elements that fall in a certain range: